meteor/meteor/tools/README.md

 You can also run `./meteor --get-ready` to install all npm dependencies for the tool.

+Usually, the `meteor` script can download a new dev-bundle without any dependencies installed, but on Windows, it requires `7z` to be in the path for unpacking of a tarball.
+(Get 7-zip [here](http://www.7-zip.org/))

 ## Testing

 Since the tool is a node app, it is not testable with general Meteor testing